 Moslem was the preferred spelling until the first half of the 20th century.
 Today, Muslim is the preferred spelling.

 Bryan Garner offers as a possible explanation for the shift in preference the prominence of the Black Muslims, an alternate name for the Nation of Islam during the civil-rights movement.
-Now, he sites, Muslim is 20 times as common as Moslem.
+Now, he cites, Muslim is 20 times as common as Moslem.

 You can see the relative usage of the words Muslim and Moslem in the graph below.